kookkui/SoloRPGs/Disciples of Bone and Shadow/PCs/Hema.md

 ajats:
 merc: ".6"
 provisions: 10
+quest1: An Alchemist request I retake an Abandoned Temple over run by monsters and bandits.
+Seems some rare reagents grow within.
 combo1: Heavy Swing
 combo1desc: "**(2 points / 1 Free Action)** During your turn you can make an additional attack with your Two-Handed weapon.
 This attack deals normal damage but does not generate combo points"
 combo2: Distraction